top of page

 The verb 'denigrate' has an etymology that highlights its connection to speaking negatively or critically about someone or something.
 It originates from the Latin word 'denigrare,' which is a combination of 'de,' meaning 'completely,' and 'nigrare,' derived from 'niger,' meaning 'black' or 'dark.'
 In this context, 'denigrate' originally meant to blacken or darken something completely, figuratively implying the tarnishing of reputation or character.
 Over time, the word evolved to describe the act of speaking or writing about someone or something in a disparaging or critical manner, often with the intent of damaging their reputation.
 The etymology of 'denigrate' thus underscores the notion of tarnishing or darkening someone's image through negative words or criticism.

-Quiz: Find the meaning of denigrate
+Quiz: Find the meaning of the verb denigrate:

 Try Again!